AndyA/jsonpath-lifter/README.md

 ## Methods

-The `lift` function has a couple of methods.
+The `lift` function also has a couple of methods.

 ### lift.add(...rules)